geofs-pilot/GeoFS-All-in-one-Addon/README.md

 # GeoFS-All-in-one-Addon
 18 addons, their instructions, and detailed flight procedures, compiled together <br/>
  -Several of the addons have received some kind of modification/update to ensure full functionality, and to make sure they can run well together <br/>
+ -note: Due to changes in GeoFS' source code in preparation of GeoFS 4.0, the slew mode, landing stats, GPWS callouts, and flight path vector addons may not work properly.
+I will update the code once these scripts have been updated by their original developer (tylerbmusic). <br/>
 ![image](https://github.com/user-attachments/assets/4784992e-29a6-47cf-9f3b-f01e0cf95231)